axiades/SecureMyServer/README.md

 - `su -i`
 otherwise the script will throw multiple errors!

-## INFORMATION ##

-This Script is With:
-Fail2Ban
-OpenSSL/SSH Hardening
-Kernel-Hardening

-Lite-Version is Without the Options From the Full-Version but have the Safety Includes with Kernel-Hardening, OpenSSL/SSH Hardening & Fail2Ban

 Install with [git]:
 - `cd /root/; apt update; apt install git -y; git clone https://github.com/axiades/SecureMyServer.git; cd SecureMyServer; bash start.sh`